Aleksandar Sofronijević: Music studio

 In 2021 Sofronijević opened his own music studio in Belgrade, called AS Studioton and being one of the best existing on the Balkans.
-What it makes being so special is the imposing and modern design, and the devices that are from the latest generation.
+What it makes being so special is the imposing and modern design, and the devices from the latest generation which are creating the ideal balance between the older analog and newer digital technology.
 It offers complete music production, including record and sound processing of vocal and instrumental content.
 This studio is a dream come true for Sofronijević, who said that he invested all his earnings from music at the time in order to complete the building of the studio.